-Thank you for selecting the feature-packed Ultrameter $II^{\intercal m}$, one of the Myron L^{\circledast} Company's latest in an increasing line of instruments utilizing advanced microprocessor-based circuitry and SMT manufacturing processes.
+Thank you for selecting the feature-packed Ultrameter II^{TM} , one of the Myron L Company's latest in an increasing line of instruments utilizing advanced microprocessor-based circuitry and SMT manufacturing processes.
 This circuitry makes the instrument extremely accurate, reliable and very easy to use.

-The Ultrameter II incorporates several new features including a clock with time and date, an increased memory of up to 100 locations with time and date stamp, the ability of the user to adjust the timeout "Auto OFF", and enhanced performance.
+Model 6Pfc has been designed to include free chlorine measurements.
+Both Ultrameter IIs now also feature optional Bluetooth® wireless data transfer.
+Other features include a clock with time and date, memory of up to 100 locations with time and date stamp, the ability of the user to adjust the timeout "Auto oFF", and enhanced performance.
 See Features and Specifications on pages 2 & 3.

-The most exciting new feature is data logging with the ability to download the memory or stored test data with its corresponding time and date.
-This feature allows the user to create spreadsheets and graphs with ease, and quickly and accurately manipulate data more effectively.
-The optional uDockTM and software is compatible with most computers using either Microsoft Windows XP or 2000^{TM} , or Macintosh OS9.2 or OSXTM.
+The most exciting new feature is data logging with the ability to download the memory or stored test data wirelessly with its corresponding time, date and unit name.
+This feature allows the user to create spreadsheets and graphs with ease and quickly and accurately manipulate data more effectively.
+The optional bluDockTM and accompanying U2CI software is compatible with most computers using either Microsoft Windows XP, 2000, 2007 or VistaTM or Macintosh OS9.2 or OSXTM.
 The data may be imported into a variety of spreadsheet formats like Microsoft Excel CSVTM.